 You can also cut parsnips into coins, but toward the larger tops of the parsnip, you’ll have to cut them into half-moons or even quarters because it’s so much bigger than the thin bottoms of the parsnip.

-Once you have the parsnip matchsticks, place them in a big bowl and toss with oil, salt, and pepper:
+Once you have the parsnip matchsticks, place them in a big bowl and toss with your oil of choice, salt, and pepper: